-- maintain the Grievance Pool list of eligible employees. - receive written complaint statements. - notify the appropriate Vice President of the receipt and nature of a formal complaint. - convey the complaint to the Respondent(s). - convey the Grievance Pool list of eligible employees to both the Complainant and the Respondent(s) for selection of a Panel. - excuse Committee members selected by either party if there is suitable justification. - randomly select Committee members if either the Complainant or Respondent(s) has not selected them within an allowable time frame as designated by the Panel members. - Provide orientation and training for the Committee Chair and members - arrange the time, place, and availability of taping equipment for the formal hearing before the Panel. - assure that all materials submitted are available to all appropriate persons in advance of the formal hearing.
+- maintain the Grievance Hearing Panelists Pool list of eligible employees. - receive written complaint statements. - notify the appropriate Vice President of the receipt and nature of a formal complaint. - convey the complaint to the Respondent(s). - convey the Grievance Pool list of eligible employees to both the Complainant and the Respondent(s) for selection of a Panel. - excuse Hearing Panel members selected by either party if there is suitable justification. - randomly select Grievance Hearing Panel members from a maintained pool of AMSC hearing panelists. - Provide orientation and training for the Hearing Panel Chair and Hearing Panel members - arrange the time, place, and availability of taping equipment for the formal hearing before the Panel. - assure that all materials submitted are available to all appropriate persons in advance of the formal hearing.

-- present the charge to the Grievance Committee and its selected Chair. - assist the Grievance Committee Chair in contacting requested witnesses and gathering requested information. - maintain all tapes and records of the formal hearing while the hearing is in process. - convey all tapes and records of the formal hearing to the College Affirmative Action Officer upon the decision of the President regarding the grievance.
+- present the charge to the Grievance Committee and its selected Chair. - assist the Grievance Committee Chair in contacting requested witnesses and gathering requested information. - maintain all tapes and records of the formal hearing while the hearing is in process. - Convey all tapes and records of the formal hearing to the College Affirmative Action Officer upon the decision of the President regarding the grievance. - The Grievance Coordinator will facilitate the hearing proceedings.
+The Grievance Coordinator may, however, appoint a designee to facilitate the hearing.
+However, only the selected hearing panelists are charged with making the hearing findings decision.